 You will find that with each step along the way to receiving personal revelation the steps keep repeating themselves.
 First there must be a desire, followed by a belief that it can happen, even if we don’t know how it will happen.
 Second, we must do something to seek the revelation or knowledge we want to gain.

 Seek – Seeking comes in a number of forms.
-The most common way to seek spiritual knowledge is good old fashioned study.
+The most common way to seek spiritual knowledge is good old-fashioned study.
 Note that I did not say reading.
 When we study we read with a purpose, not just to be reading.
 When you seek for spiritual knowledge then study the scriptures.
 Study the words of the living oracles of God, the Apostles and the living Prophet.

 Not all the information the Lord has given to us can be found in the words of any one person, so this requires us to read and seek, which is reading with intent to learn, from many sources.
 It is the nature of spiritual things and spiritual learning that we will find a little here and a little there.
 It is only when we have begun to find bits and pieces in various places that the Spirit will begin to stitch these pieces into ideas and feelings that begin to speak to our soul.
+Revelation really is like a patchwork quilt, it is made up of bits of knowledge the Spirit combines to form knowledge we can understand from our own life’s experiences.
+He knows just how we need to have it presented to us so it makes the greatest impact in our life.

 Expect to be underwhelmed – This may be an odd way of phrasing a basic concept, but it makes it safe for the newly initiated to the process of receiving personal revelation.
 When we begin to seek for understanding of spiritual things, we generally begin by getting only inklings of ideas.

 An investigator may hear the missionary or member tell them something that seems vaguely familiar.
 That is how it starts.
-They may be reading in the Book of Mormon and recognize a statement that seems comforting, though they may not, at first, recognize that they actually have an emotional response paired with a tiny piece of doctrine they have been presented.
+They may be reading in the Book of Mormon and recognize a statement that seems comforting, though they may not, at first, recognize that they are actually having an emotional response paired with a tiny piece of doctrine they have been presented.

 This process of gaining emotional responses and tiny pieces of comprehension continues to happen as the reading and studying process moves along.
 The more this happens, the closer the person gets to having an actual epiphany of sorts.
 Remember that it is the spiritual rule that the Lord generally gives us knowledge “here a little” and “there a little.”
 Most of the time when we suddenly recognize a spiritual truth as being a spiritual truth, there have first been many little pieces to that puzzle that have been given along the way in our studying.